 Have you ever heard anyone say, “That’s so sweet it makes my teeth hurt!”?
 Hearing that, you might just laugh and think that’s a preposterous exaggeration.
 Or, you might hear someone say that and be all too familiar with the sensation of discomfort that can follow eating sweets.

 For some people, eating sugary foods can cause serious discomfort and sensitivity.
-If you are one of those people who suffer from sweet food tooth sensitivity, you probably want to know why it your teeth hurt after eating sweets—and what you can do about that pain.
+If you are one of those people who suffer from sweet food tooth sensitivity, you probably want to know why it your teeth hurt when eating sugar—and what you can do about that pain.
 There are 3 main reasons why teeth are sensitive to sugar and several ways you can reduce that pain.

 Probable Culprit #1: Dental Caries